-In a cross-over trial of 24 healthy volunteers, a single dose of 500 mg of Bosulif was either administered alone or in combination with six daily doses of 600 mg of rifampin under fed conditions.
+In a cross-over drug-drug interaction trial in healthy subjects (n=22), a single dose of 500 mg Bosulif was administered alone or in combination with six daily doses of 600 mg rifampin under fed conditions.
 Rifampin decreased bosutinib Cmax and AUC by 86% and 94%, respectively [see Dosage and Administration (2.5) and Drug Interactions (7.2)].

 pH Altering Medications